bansallawyers12/outlook-web/README.md

 - Synchronize and store messages locally for fast search and offline-friendly access.
 - Provide reliable SMTP sending with provider-specific settings and diagnostics.
 - Offer a Windows/XAMPP-friendly stack that is easy to run on a developer machine.
-- Serve as a reference implementation for integrating OAuth (Zoho), IMAP sync, and SMTP send with Laravel.
+- Serve as a reference implementation for integrating Brevo SMTP + inbound webhooks with Laravel.

 ## Features

 - **User Authentication**: Registration, login, profile management (Laravel Breeze)
 - **Authorization**: Policies for per-user access to `EmailAccount` resources
 - **Multi-Account**: Connect and manage multiple accounts per user
-- **OAuth & Password Auth**: OAuth (Zoho) and classic username/password
+- **Brevo SMTP & Webhooks**: Native SMTP sending and inbound processing via Brevo
 - **Connection & Auth Tests**: Validate connectivity and credentials before saving
 - **IMAP Email Sync**: Incremental sync with Message-ID de-duplication
 - **Cloud Email Storage**: Automatic AWS S3 storage for email content and attachments